Denperidge-Redpencil/Learning.md/README.md

 ## License
 The sources and people I'm learning from have their own copyrights (and if I accidentally infringed on that with one of my notes, I will swiftly remove whatever that is).

 But mostly this is just notes with some code excerpts, made with the help of the sources & friends.
 And do with that what you want!
-Its licensed under the Public Domain with [Creative Commons Zero v1.0 Universal](LICENSE)
+It's licensed under the Public Domain with [Creative Commons Zero v1.0 Universal](LICENSE).